yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Uwagi

-Wywołaj tę funkcję, aby dołączyć określony znak na końcu istniejącej `CSimpleStringT` obiektu.
+Wywołaj tę funkcję, aby dołączyć określony znak do końca istniejącego `CSimpleStringT` obiektu.

-##  <a name="copychars"></a> CSimpleStringT::CopyChars
+##  <a name="copychars"></a>CSimpleStringT::CopyChars

-Kopiuje znak lub znaki `CSimpleStringT` obiektu.
+Kopiuje znak lub znaki do `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia